 |Version support||Ensure a smooth transition when going from one version of the technology to the next.|

-The Aurelius Graph Cluster is a cluster of interoperable graph technologies that can be deployed on a multi-machine compute cluster.
+Titan is a collection of interoperable graph technologies that can be deployed on a multi-machine compute cluster.
 Below is a list of the technologies that Aurelius currently supports in its subscription package.
 Please note that while many members of Aurelius are committers to TinkerPop, the TinkerPop suite is used across multiple graph database vendors.
 As such, TinkerPop features can not be escalated through this subscription.
 All other subscription offerings would apply.

 Titan is an OLTP distributed graph database capable of supporting tens of thousands of concurrent users interacting with a single massive-scale graph represented over a cluster of machines.
 The current distribution’s pluggable storage architecture provides connectivity to Apache Cassandra, Apache HBase, and Oracle’s BerkeleyDB.
-Titan is a native Blueprints enabled graph database and as such, it supports the full TinkerPop stack of technologies.
+Titan supports the full TinkerPop stack of technologies.

-Faunus is an OLAP analytics engine for processing property graphs using Hadoop.
+Faunus is an OLAP analytics engine for processing Titan property graphs using Hadoop.
 Graphs are analyzed using a MapReduce implementation of the Gremlin graph traversal language.
 General use-cases include computing graph derivations/transformations and global graph statistics.
-Faunus can be extended with new operations written using MapReduce and Blueprints.
-Titan connectivity is provided to allow for the global analysis of Titan graphs.